Supply Lists for Ms. Lisa’s classes

 Pages 51-66 (end)

-Bring Algebra Lab Gear to class and leave it at FS
+Bring Algebra Lab Gear to class if you have a set and leave it at FS.

 Algebra Lab Gear: Produced by Didax available on their website or Rainbow Resource or Amazon for about $25.
 Yes, students need the 3-D pieces for work with volume and quadratic expressions